inbo/tutorials/content/installation/user/kerberos.md

 Use `INBO.BE` as the realm (this is the realm of the kerberos servers):
 ![](./images/kerberos_config_1.png)

-Make sure to use DNS to find these servers:
+Make sure to use DNS to find these servers, so choose 'NO' if you get the below question:
 ![](./images/kerberos_config_2.png)

 Next, adapt the `krb5.conf`, probably available in the `/etc` directory.
 Add the following sections with configurations to the file: